LIFE, LIBERTY, & THE PURSUIT OF HAPPINESS

 Can this resource be used in an AP U.S. History class?

-- This resource is structured to closely follow the College Board’s AP U.S. history framework.
+- This resource aligns with the College Board’s AP U.S. History framework.

 Who wrote the content for this resource?